Once symptoms are present, rabies is almost always fatal.1 So prevention and early treatment are crucial.

 - Avoid contact with animals that may bite4

-- If you are bitten or scratched, the wound should be thoroughly cleaned and treated with a disinfectant containing iodine or alcohol.4 Seek medical help immediately
+- If you are bitten or scratched, the wound should be cleaned thoroughly with plenty of soap and water, and treated with a disinfectant containing iodine or another substance that kills viruses.4 Seek medical help immediately.

 Ready to get started?
 Check now for your nearest travel health clinic.

 Get vaccinations and friendly advice from the UK's largest network of travel clinics*.

 * This list is not exhaustive and other travel health providers are available.

 - Travel Health Pro.
 Diseases in brief.
 Rabies.
 Available online: https://travelhealthpro.org.uk/disease/148/rabies (Last accessed April 2019)